mengqian989/vzlib/medinfo2019/single_class.md

 - n is the number of dimensions for SVD
 - alg is an clustering algorithm (kmeans or maximin)
 - k is the number of clusters.
 This is set beforehand for kNN but is determined by the algorithm for maximin.
-- the rest are evaluation measures: c = completeness, h = homogeneity, vd = v-measure-d, v = v-measure, ari = adjusted rand index, ami = adjusted mutual information, and fms = Fowlkes-Mallows index.
+- the rest are evaluation measures: c = completeness, h = homogeneity, vd = v-measure-d, v = v-measure, ari = adjusted rand index, ami = adjusted mutual information, fms = Fowlkes-Mallows index, prt = macro-averaged purity, and sc is silhouette coefficient.
-- Precision is a variant of homogeneity (from Javed's JASIST paper).
-It's also similar to purity; purity is weighted by cluster size (micro-average) but Javed's homogeneity is not (i.e., macro-averge).
+- Macro-averaged purity is the homogeneity used in Javed's JASIST paper.
+Note that purity is weighted by cluster size (micro-average) and Javed's homogeneity is macro-averged.

 Notes: